Moral Mazes in the Era of LLMs: An Emerging Landscape of LLM-Driven Norms

+If LLMs increasingly read, filter, and evaluate workplace emails, writers may adapt their style to what models reward.
+What would that landscape look like?
+Beyond GPT-4o, we evaluate emails with judge models spanning different families and sizes (full list in Appendix~\ref{appendix:hr_simulator}).
+Figure~\ref{fig:agreement_by_ability} shows that pairs of models increasingly agree on scenario pass/fail outcomes as they scale up, whether measured by parameter count or Elo rating, with the most capable models reaching roughly 0.5 Krippendorff's $\alpha$.
+This convergence suggests that LLMs are developing shared preferences for what constitutes a good email.

-\paragraph{Smaller models prefer less tactful emails while larger models prefer more tactful emails.} We use judges and their rankings of emails as described in Section~\ref{sec:method}.
-A \textit{disagreement} is an email such that the rank assigned by one judge is at least 20 positions apart from the rank assigned by the other judge.
+\paragraph{Tact is the character of the disagreement between weaker and stronger models.} To understand what drives this convergence, we examine judges' finer-grained preferences through their rankings of emails.
+A \textit{disagreement} between two judges is an email such that the rank assigned by one judge is at least 20 positions apart from the rank assigned by the other.
 We validate this choice in Appendix~\ref{appendix:emergent_tact}.
 Figure~\ref{fig:email_ranks_disagreement} shows that, out of all disagreements, most are between small and large models.
-Using the definitions of tact in Section~\ref{sec:method}, we find evidence for \textit{emergent tact}: where smaller models prefer less tactful emails while larger models prefer more tactful ones (Figure~\ref{fig:emergent_tact}).
-In scenarios 1, 3, and 4, the average tact scores preferred by stronger models are higher than that of weaker models, 4.5 vs 3.5, 4.5 vs 3.5, and 4.75 vs 3.75, respectively.
-In scenario 1, half of the emails preferred by Claude and GPT 5.2 have tact scores higher than 4.25, while almost \textit{all} weaker models' preferred emails have tact scores below 4.25.
-In scenario 3, the vast majority of strong models' preferred emails have 4.0 tact or higher, while almost all weaker models' preferred emails score 4.5 tact or lower.
+Using the definitions of tact in Section~\ref{sec:method}, we find smaller models prefer less tactful emails while larger models prefer more tactful ones, a phenomenon we term \emph{emergent tact} (Figure~\ref{fig:emergent_tact}).
+In scenarios 1, 3, and 4, the average tact scores preferred by stronger models are higher than that of weaker models.
+In scenario 1, half of the emails preferred by the stronger models have tact scores higher than 4.25, while almost \textit{all} weaker models' preferred emails have tact scores below 4.25.
+In scenario 3, the vast majority of strong models' preferred emails have 4.0 tact or higher, while almost all weaker models' preferred emails score 4.0 tact or lower.
 Smaller models unanimously prefer emails as low in tactfulness as 2.5.
 Similar trends can be observed for scenario 4.